vikashg/amazon-bedrock-agents-healthcare-lifesciences/multi_agent_collaboration/cancer_biomarker_discovery/README.md

-# Accelerate analysis and discovery of cancer biomarkers with Agents for Bedrock
+# Accelerate analysis and discovery of cancer biomarkers with Bedrock Agents

 Read more about these agents here: https://aws.amazon.com/blogs/machine-learning/accelerate-analysis-and-discovery-of-cancer-biomarkers-with-amazon-bedrock-agents/